VuLe005/Website-Dsc80/_posts/2020-04-03-introducing-lanyon.md

 how impactfull a tank/bruiser is compared to a tanky support, may help in creating a strategic team full of optimal champions that may be better than the current optimal team.

+Here's our dataframe with the 104005 rows and columns needed:

 ```py
 df[['class_actual','damagemitigatedperminute','wardsplaced','dpm']]
 ```